 In the early years after their return to Minnesota, Amanda and Nate lived in the metro area and worked various agricultural jobs.
-It was while working as a farm manager for an organic CSA farm that Amanda gained the insight, skills, and confidence she needed to make the decision to become a farmer.
-(For information on CSAs in Minnesota, please visit: http://minnesotagrown.com/product/community-supported-agriculture-csa-farms/.)
+It was while working as a farm manager

+While these cases describe actual situations, names and other identifying details have been changed to protect the identity of participants. for an organic CSA farm that Amanda gained the insight, skills, and confidence she needed to make the decision to become a farmer.
+(For information on CSAs in Minnesota, please visit: http://minnesotagrown.com/product/ community-supported-agriculture-csa-farms/.)
 Once they committed to farming, Nate and Amanda decided to relocate from the metro area to the town near Nate's parents' farm and rent farmland.